NFL Rumors: Marshawn Lynch Return? Seahawks Ready To Trade Star Defensive Back?

 — Adam Schefter (@AdamSchefter) March 17, 2017

 Lynch retired from the NFL following the 2015 season, and many believed it was almost a sour grapes type of move.
-He was still under contract and definitely still had some gas left in the tank, but could the time away from the gridiron have caused him to lose a bit of his swag?
+He was still under contract and he definitely still had some gas left in the tank, however, could the time away from the gridiron have caused him to lose a bit of his swag?

 For the Raiders to acquire Lynch, the Seahawks would need to release him or work out a trade.
 After all this time, you know they won’t be releasing him, so if and when Lynch becomes a member of the Oakland Raiders, it would most likely be via trade.
 The man known simply as “Beast Mode,” Lynch had one of the most memorable runs in NFL playoff history against the New Orleans Saints.

-Back on January 8, 2010, the entire world got to know the up and coming star running back when he single-handedly destroyed the entire New Orleans Saints defense on his way to helping the Seahawks pull off their big upset win over the heavily favored Saints by the final score of 41-36.
+Back on January 8, 2010, the entire world got to know the up and coming star running back when he single handedly destroyed the entire New Orleans Saints defense on his way to helping the Seahawks pull off their big upset win over the heavily favored Saints by the final score of 41-36.

-Lynch rushed for 9,112 yards and 74 touchdowns in his nine-year NFL career and is still to this day one of the most popular players among Seahawks fans.
+Lynch rushed for 9,112 yards and 74 touchdowns in his nine-year NFL career, and is still to this day one of the most popular player among Seahawks fans.
 Most Seattle fans would rather see Lynch stay retired than come back for another team, but that actual possibility may be in the works.

 If the news of a possible Lynch return isn’t enough to make Seahawks’ fans shake their heads, there is more NFL gossip floating out of the Emerald City.